Are you overwhelmed by our “always-on,” interconnected digital world? Then, it may be time for a digital detox!

 In this article, learn three steps to reduce the clutter of everyday business and life, thus making you more productive when it counts!

-Face it folks, we live in an extremely overwhelming and interconnected world right now.
-Our phones, cellphone, tablets, laptops, our desktops… all seem to be going on at all times around us.
+Face it, folks, we live in an extraordinarily overwhelming and interconnected world.
+Our phones, cellphone, tablets, laptops, and desktops all seem to disrupt and distract us at all times.

 That’s the world we live in.